domgolonka/foretoken/README.md

 ## About

-ThreatDefender is a tool to scrape and defend against potential dangerous threats faced on the internet.
+Foretoken is a tool to scrape and defend against potential dangerous threats faced on the internet.
 It aims to be a highly customizable tools for companies and individuals to use to counter threats.

 ### Features